nlp-tlp/MaintKG/README.md

 ## 🤖 NoisIE Model

+NoisIE is a sequence-to-sequence normalization and semantic information extraction model that processes raw maintenance text into high-quality semantically structured output using specialised tags for normalisations, entities, and relations.

-### Downloading the Pretrained NoisIE Checkpoint
+### Pretrained Model Setup

 By default, the MaintKG process uses a pretrained NoisIE checkpoint.
-To download the pretrained NoisIE model:
+To use the pretrained NoisIE checkpoint:

 ```bash
 python ./src/noisie/download_checkpoint.py